 Dr. Janet Morrison has worked in the postsecondary sector for more than 30 years and is passionate about student success and community engagement.
-She has been Sheridan’s President and Vice Chancellor since 2018 and has volunteered on a number of boards including Holland Bloorview Kids Rehabilitation Hospital and the Children’s Aid Society of Toronto.
+She has been Sheridan’s President and Vice Chancellor since 2018 and was recently awarded the Naseem Somani Memorial Leadership Excellence Award from the Brampton Board of Trade for her outstanding community leadership.

 Janet Morrison, PhD

 President and Vice Chancellor